 The Backpack Program – Filling the Gap in Children’s Nutrition

-The concept is simple: children at risk of weekend hunger receive a bag of food consisting of six balanced meals that are kid-friendly, nutritious, nonperishable, and easy to prepare/eat.
-Each “Backpack” offers enough food that children can easily assemble into six healthy meals over the weekend when schools are not there to provide breakfasts or lunches.
+The concept is simple: children at risk of weekend hunger receive a “backpack” consisting of six balanced meals that are kid-friendly, nutritious, nonperishable, and easy to prepare/eat.
 See our Backpack Wishlist for items that are always needed for this program.